 Another stop along the trip took the group to Carrowmore High Cross, see above, where Dessie McCallion shared stories about this fascinating ancient site.
 Geophysical survey work was carried out at Carrowmore in 2015 which identified a connection between two High Crosses at Carrowmore, see below, to a monastic boundary.
 Geophysical survey results highlight that both crosses lie within a boundary that identify them as markers to the entrance, front and rear, of the monastery.

 You can see Dessie pictured above, at a second High Cross at Carrowmore.
 This eye catching monument is situated on arable land with beautiful views.
 The cross has a number of markings on its surface that is visible in a certain light.
-It is significant that both sites in Cloncha and Carrowmore are a short distance from one another emphasizing the point that they were both important monastic settlements in Inishowen.
+It is significant that both sites in Cloncha and Carrowmore are a short distance from one another emphasising the point that they were both important monastic settlements in Inishowen.

 Promoting Heritage In The North West Of Ireland

 The Lands Of Eogain seminar highlighted the importance of the life and work of Mabel Colhoun, a remarkable lady who devoted her life to recording, promoting and protecting our Inishowen Heritage.
-With that in mind, many left with the feeling that Mabel’s story, combined with site visits on the day, emphasize how we should continue to promote and protect our culturally rich landscape for current and future generations to discover and enjoy.Heritage In Inishowen
+With that in mind, many left with the feeling that Mabel’s story, combined with site visits on the day, emphasise how we should continue to promote and protect our culturally rich landscape for current and future generations to discover and enjoy.Heritage In Inishowen

 We look forward to celebrating and learning more about our shared Heritage through events and research conducted by the Lands of Eogain and from the collaborative work carried out on Mabels Archive by the West Inishowen History and Heritage Society and Tower Museum